 In another study, Venkataraman focused on markets where the movie launched first.
 He monitored its performance in the month after launch to gauge the influence of social media, this time using pre- and post-release blog content versus advertising.

-To find the sweet spots for firms to get their messages and timing right, the researchers examined the roles of social media and advertising over the movie’s life cycle for 75 movies in 208 geographic areas in the United States.
-They wrote about their finding in “Blogs, Advertising, and Local-Market Movie Box Office Performance” in Management Science, which include:
+To find the sweet spots for firms to get their messages and timing right, the researchers examined the roles of social media and advertising over the movie’s life cycle for 75 movies in 208 geographic areas in the U.S. They wrote about their finding in “Blogs, Advertising, and Local-Market Movie Box Office Performance” in Management Science, which include:

-“Our study says if you quantify social influence correctly, you can tailor your advertising and market-entry positions,” he said.
+“Our study says if you quantify social influence correctly, you can tailor your advertising and market-entry positions,” he says.
 “Our findings suggest there is a lot of room for firms to do better, and they possibly are leaving a ton of money on the table by not entering the right markets soon enough.
 Or, they are over-investing in markets where they need not have advertised and instead could leverage favorable social media buzz around their product.”

 Venkataraman has started a study to learn what motivates people to share their opinions on social media platforms and how firms might motivate key social influencers.

-“We’ve just touched the tip of the iceberg,” Venkataraman said of his research into the impact of social media on advertising, marketing and consumer choice.
+“We’ve just touched the tip of the iceberg,” Venkataraman says of his research into the impact of social media on advertising, marketing and consumer choice.
 “We hope to uncover a goldmine of actionable insights in the near future.
 These are exciting times to be studying social media and integrating it with our knowledge of traditional media.
 It is only a matter of time before the two will be seamlessly integrated into a firm’s marketing agenda.
 Our research offers managers a way to kick-start this process.”